kondim23/time-series-deep-learning-analysis/doc/report.md

 The compressed time series produced were injected into the search and clustering suite for high-dimensional vectors and curves in the `kondim/repository` project.
 This allowed for effective nearest neighbor search and clustering, with similar centroids and neighbors being found, demonstrating the quality and utility of the learned representations for downstream tasks.

-# Key Observations
+# Results & Discussion
+The experiments demonstrate that:
-- LSTM models are effective for both forecasting and anomaly detection in time series.
+- LSTM models provide accurate forecasting and robust anomaly detection for time series data.
-- Convolutional autoencoders enable dimensionality reduction and facilitate downstream tasks.
+- Convolutional autoencoders enable effective dimensionality reduction, supporting downstream tasks such as clustering and nearest neighbor search.
-- Hyperparameter tuning and regularization are critical for robust performance.
+- Hyperparameter tuning and regularization (dropout) are critical for optimal performance.
-- Limitations include sensitivity to data quality and the need for careful threshold selection in anomaly detection.
+- The compressed representations were validated externally, confirming their utility for high-dimensional search and clustering.

-# Conclusion
+# Conclusion & Future Work
 This project demonstrates the effectiveness of deep learning for time series analysis.
-The provided framework is extensible and can be adapted to other domains or enhanced with advanced architectures such as attention mechanisms or transformers.
-Future work may include automated hyperparameter optimization and model explainability.
+The framework is extensible and can be adapted to other domains or enhanced with advanced architectures such as attention mechanisms or transformers.
+Future work may include:
+- Automated hyperparameter optimization
+- Model explainability and interpretability
+- Application to other types of sequential data